-Use the freshest, juiciest, ripest red strawberries you can possibly find.
-Be picky here, because the quality of your berries are everything in this strawberry pie.
+- Use the freshest, juiciest, ripest red strawberries you can possibly find.
+Be picky here, because the quality of your berries is everything in this strawberry pie.

-We make a super simple strawberry filling with just 3 real ingredients: fresh strawberries, sugar, and cornstarch.
+- We make a super simple strawberry filling with just 3 real ingredients: fresh strawberries, sugar, and cornstarch.
 That’s it.
 We cook down the filling until it’s perfectly thick and glaze-like.
 Nothing artificial, no fake colors, and only huge strawberry flavor.
-I’m tempted to make this filling to use as fresh jam over my daily toast. #thatgood

-It’s important to let the filling cool to warm or lukewarm before pouring it all over the fresh berries that you’ve arranged in the baked pie shell.
+- NOTE: It’s important to let the filling reach lukewarm before pouring it all over the fresh berries that you’ve arranged in the baked pie shell.
 Then, you just set it in the fridge to chill and forget it for a few hours until it’s the perfect texture to dig into.

 Nothing Beats a Flaky, Buttery Crust